It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Sue: I’m surprised they didn’t sue for breach of copyright.

-Me: The Beatles wanted to be in Doctor Who!
-The original plan was to have them performing at their 50th anniversary concert in old-age make-up but they were too busy making Help! so they used this instead.
+Me: The Beatles wanted to be in it.
+The original plan was to have them performing at their 50th anniversary concert in old-age make-up, but they were too busy making Help! so they used this footage instead.

 Sue: It’s probably for the best.
-How would the fans square that version of events with the fact that two of them are dead now?
+How would the fans square that version of events with the fact that two of them are dead?
 Oh dear!
-Ian is doing some of the worst Dad-Dancing I’ve ever seen, bless him.
+Ian is doing some of the worst dad-dancing I’ve ever seen, bless him.
 And why is he still in his pyjamas?

-The fun and frolics finally over (“I could watch that all day”), the TARDIS arrives on Aridius, a desolate planet of sand dunes bathed in the heat of two blazing suns.
+The ChaseWhen the fun and frolics are over (“I could have watched that all day”), the TARDIS arrives on Aridius, a desolate, sandy planet orbiting two blazing suns.

 Sue: It’s just like Tattooinnie (sic).
 George Lucas is a thieving bastard, isn’t he?
 It’s obvious that Ian is C-3PO and Vicki is R2-D2.
 What a cheek.

-Me: That’s not really Vicki running up that sand dune by the way.
-It’s actually the actress who played the earwig who committed suicide in The Web Planet.
+Me: That isn’t Vicki running up that sand dune, by the way.
+It’s the actress who played the earwig who committed suicide in The Web Planet.

-When a Dalek emerges from a sand dune it takes Sue an eternity to work out what it is she’s looking at – even though a handful of Daleks have already been in this episode, including one with learning difficulties (“is that a cock-up or a joke?”).
+When a Dalek emerges from a sand dune, it takes Sue a while to process what she’s looking at – even though a handful of Daleks have already appeared in this episode, including one with learning difficulties (“Is that a cock-up or a joke?”).

-Me: They’re trying to top the underwater Dalek from the Invasion of Earth.
+Me: They’re trying to top the underwater Dalek from The Dalek Invasion of Earth.

 Sue: So what’s next?
 A Dalek emerging from a lake of manure?
-But that naff special effect aside, this was another strong opening episode.
+However, naff special effects aside, that was another strong opening episode.
 All the opening episodes have been pretty good, haven’t they?
 If only they could keep it up.
-Anyway, if I was marking this episode in its own right, I’d probably give it a solid eight out of ten.
+Anyway, if I was marking that episode on its own, I’d probably give it eight out of 10.

 The Death of Time